bleakwood/hangman-game/README.md

 20 words : length > 12 letters

-And your program will be run againt 10 sets of such words, with the score being the average number of words it guessed with **5 attempts** (if you get the letter right with one guess, it does not count toward the attempts).
+And your program will be run againt 10 sets of such words, with the score being the average number of words it guessed within **5 attempts** (if you get the letter right with one guess, it does not count toward the attempts).
 You can only guess ONE letter with each attempt.

-For an example on how to play the game refer to [this gist](https://gist.github.com/JDLeigh10/3029383#file-hangman-rb).
-Note you will need to install ruby on your computer and supply a dictionary file in order to run this program.
-Your program will be run against a modified version of this program, in a similar manner, so make sure to provide instructions on how to start your program.

 If you have further questions, feel free to contact me.
 Good luck!